lowRISC/opentitan/doc/security/_index.md

 ## Use Cases

-The security goals of the project are derived from a list of target use cases.
-See [OpenTitan's Use Cases][use_cases] for more details.
-The security goals are used to define OpenTitan's threat model, as well as functional and assurance security requirements.
+The security goals of the project are derived from a list of target [use cases][use_cases].
+The security goals are used to define OpenTitan's [threat model][threat_model], as well as functional and assurance security requirements.
 Such requirements influence the system architecture, as well as the certification strategy for silicon implementations.

 ## Security Primitives